fxcosta/laravel-chartjs/README_en.md

 {!! app()->chartjs->render("GraficoBarra", $data) !!}
 ```
 Where $data is an array of information, the key serves as Label and the value is the value of the information itself.
+If you need more than one dataset - ie two data to the same label as if it were old and current value - just add values to the value of array, for example: 'March' => array (12, 25,. .., n)

 # OBS:
 This README as well as the package is in development but will be constantly updated and will keep you informed as soon as